 Patagonia is a vast place, with some of the most pristine landscapes in the world that need to be protected.
 Although efforts have been made to protect land in Chile and Argentina through the creation of national parks, there's still a lot more work to be done to protect and rebuild eco systems as well educate people about the need to care for their surroundings.

 For example, over New Year 2011, a hiker caused a fire in the western part of Torres del Paine National Park that spread rapidly along the eastern shore of Lake Grey.
 The fire was extinguished after several days but resulted in many thousands of acres of burnt forests.
-Find out more about what's being done to repair the damage in Torres del Paine.
+Find out more about what's being done to repair the damage in Torres del Paine below.

 Things to do

 Most programmes ask you to commit to 3-4 weeks minimum on a project to really get involved and make a difference but this can be extended to one or two months if you prefer.
 Each programme differs in the experience you'll gain, but we can put you in touch with projects that encompass a variety of tasks including:

 - huemul tracking, the huemul is a native deer close to extinction and only seen in certain parts of Patagonia